Raphael-Boichot/Game-Boy-chips-decapping-project/README.md

 I definitely do not recommend doing the process if you are not a skilled chemist with access to all necessary safety equipment (fumehood and individual protection against strong acids).

 Images were taken with a magnification of x250 by default (may be more to reveal some details).

-Full resolution images can be downloaded here:
+For more detailed images, download the [full resolution images repositery](https://drive.google.com/file/d/1l8i0imOg5FQuac4omLrtJts2iJFMVVMm/view?usp=sharing)

 # Game Boy Camera MAC-GBD
 Datecode 9815, Camera CE10251329, PCB revision 11